Azure-Samples/communication-services-javascript-quickstarts/LobbyCallSupport-Client/README.md

 1. Open the web client app and sign in with your Azure Communication Services identity.
 2. Clone the sample repository by running `git clone https://github.com/Azure-Samples/communication-services-javascript-quickstarts.git`.
+3. Navigate to the `LobbyCallSupport-Client` folder in the cloned repository.
+    ```bash
+    cd communication-services-javascript-quickstarts/LobbyCallSupport-Client
+    ```
-3. Run the application and observe logs at console, keep this application running.
+4. Run the application and observe logs at console, keep this application running.

     ```
     npx webpack serve --config webpack.config.js